Putting Together Fine Motor Activities Kits

-Each year I have students who struggle with their fine motor skills.
-I believe many kids these day are often more into screens than building, crafting and so many other tinkering activities.
-In the classroom, many teachers are feeling the push for academics that it is not always happening in the classroom either.
-I decided to put together some fine motor kids that will hopefully give my students the opportunity to build their fine motor muscles.
+Each year I have students who struggle with fine motor skills.
+I believe many kids these days are more into screen activities rather than building, crafting, and many other fine motor activities.
+In the classroom, many teachers feel the pressure to focus on academics.
+Fine motor activities often get pushed aside.
+I decided to put together fine motor kids that will hopefully give my students the opportunity to build their fine motor muscles.

-Before I went out and bought a bunch of things, I first looked to see what I already had.
+Before I went out and bought a bunch of items, I first looked to see what I already had.
 Most items I used were found in my house or classroom.
-Here’s some of the kit contents.
+Here are some of the kit contents.

 If you don’t have some or any of these items, you can find links to some of the items below.